-However, changing this dpi number will cause absolutely no change at all on the video screen (unless resampling is also selected).
+However (a major point), changing this dpi number will cause absolutely no change at all on the video screen (unless resampling is also selected).
 Video is not concerned with dpi or inches.
-Video ignores any dpi number, and simply shows the pixels directly.
+Video ignores any dpi number, and simply shows the pixels directly, one for one, one image pixel on one video pixel location.
 No matter what number the dpi says, you will will never see any effect of it on the video screen, which simply just shows the pixels directly.
 See an example of that.

 Printing paper also has a similar shape, and the same Aspect Ratio applies.
 For example, 6x4 inch paper is also 3:2 aspect ratio.
 If we print THIS image on THIS paper, it will fit - the shapes are the same 3:2 aspect ratio (3000x2000 pixels is quite excessive though, for 4x6 inches), and really ought to be resampled to about 1800x1200 pixels first (3:2), to about 300 pixels per inch size.